LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 - **Sampler**
   - **Description**: Includes a sampler ScriptableObject and Component that have nearly every serialized property type that is supported by Scriptable Sheets.
   - **Path**: `Samples~/Sampler`

+- **Serialize Reference**
+  - **Description**: Includes sample ScriptableObjects with polymorphic fields to show how Scriptable Sheets displays a per-row type dropdown and a column for every concrete subtype's fields.
+  - **Path**: `Samples~/SerializeReference`

 - **Sub Assets**
   - **Description**: Provides sample ScriptableObjects with Sub Assets to show how Sub Assets interact with Scriptable Sheets.